jramey/TodoMeanStack/README.md

  Optional
 -------------------------
 * Write unit and e2e test for all cases.
-* Clicking on a task marks it as complete in the database and also strikes through the text
+* Clciking on a task marks it as complete in the database and also strikes through the text
 * Add a remove link to the task
 * Add a loading symbol when the tasks are being loaded from the "server"
 * Checking the box marks the tasks as completed, click the title allows you to update the title